 1. Ri Ri Hong Mala Xiang Guo

 Ri Ri Hong Mala Xiang Guo offers an affordable and flavourful Sichuan mala experience.
 With three stalls throughout the hawker centre, it is easy to find.
 Customers appreciate the budget-friendly pricing, as ingredients are charged per portion rather than by weight.
-Prices range from S$0.50 for rice to S$3 for seafood or lamb.
+Prices range from $0.50 for rice to $3 for seafood or lamb.
 Diners can customise their spiciness level from 0 to 3, ensuring a tailored experience.
-A typical meal, like a generous bowl with rice for S$7.50, is packed with flavour without overwhelming spiciness.
+A typical meal, like a generous bowl with rice for $7.50, is packed with flavour without overwhelming spiciness.
 Enjoying the best mala Singapore here is a true heartland experience, best paired with cold beer, but do put on a comfortable attire as the atmosphere can get quite hot when crowded.

 Customer Reviews: